nishant-devekar/BON-APPETIT-Angular-Frontend-/README.md

 # BON-APPETIT-Angular-Frontend-

-'BON APPETIT' (Cloud Kitchen) web application (frontend) developed using HTML, CSS, JavaScript, Angular, NodeJS and Bootstrap.
+'BON APPETIT' (Cloud Kitchen) is user centric Single Page web application which provides access to various food items and its online delivery feature.
+It consists of user registration/login, menu selection, cart and payment gateway integration features.
+Where user can order food with only three simple steps.
+This web application will be built using frontend technologies and frameworks like Angular, HTML, CSS, TypeScript, Bootstrap, along with server side technologies like NodeJS.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.